andyguo0228/oncologyiseasy/index.md

 layout: home
 ---

-# Oncology is Easy
+Hi there 👋
+---
 Oncology is easy, getting what you need done, now that's hard.
-This is a collection of things I've found helpful working in oncology over the years and I hope that it can serve as a reference for others to make life a bit easier.
+This is a collection of resources and information I've found helpful working in oncology over the years and I hope that it can serve as a reference for others to make life a bit easier.